helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![monitors]

-The mini map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.
+The mini-map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.

-In the small mode, it is stretched to fit all project:
+When in compact mode, it is stretched to fit all project:

 ![toggle-minimap]

+Tip: when in full mode, the mini-map allows to draw a region to zoom at:

+![zoom-to-region]

 ### Chord tool